-Lagos Studio Archives is a historical preservation project that consists of thousands of 35mm colour negatives that documents Lagos studio portraiture from the 1970s to the millennium and beyond.
+Lagos Studio Archives is a curatorial/preservation project that consists of thousands of 35mm negatives documenting Lagos studio portraiture from the 1970s to the millennium and beyond.
 The archive represents a large demographic of Lagos inhabitants and contains a vast range of human emotions from couples in love to fantasy based projections of the self all played out for the camera.

-The project started in 2015 after the artist discovered that archives were being burnt, destroyed and discarded by a previous generation of photographers who were part of a shift from analogue to digital photography many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.
+The project started after the artist discovered that archives were being burnt, destroyed and discarded by a previous generationn of photographers who were part of a shift from analogue to digital photography many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.

 However, through this commercial transition many of the old studio archives were abandoned and left to slowly deteriorate in humid conditions.
-The artist spent two years acquiring the discarded negatives from a number of sources, in an attempt to ensure that the images were not lost over time, and an invaluable history erased.
+The artist spent a number of years acquiring the discarded negatives from a number of sources, in an attempt to ensure that the images were not lost over time, and an invaluable history erased.

-The archive hopes to serve as a historical record of Lagos, showcasing the talent of a generation of unknown photographers who captured the style, humour and aspirations of everyday Lagosians.
-A selection of images are being exhibited for the first time as part of LagosPhoto 18 ‘Time has Gone’, presented to the public as an on-going project aimed at creating a discourse that explores the importance of preserving analogue photographic archives in Nigeria and the challenges in doing so.
+the style, humour and aspirations of everyday Lagosians.
+A selection of images were first exhibited as part of LagosPhoto 18 ‘Time has Gone’, presented to the public as an on-going project and public talk aimed at creating a discourse that explores the importance of preserving analogue photographic archives in Nigeria and the challenges

 The projects research is funded by the Arts Council England and will culminate in a an exhibition and publication.